daveoncode/django-easy-currencies/README.md

 ### Change active currency

-The default currency automatically activated by the context porcessor is "**USD**".
+The default currency automatically activated by the context processor is "**USD**".
 To change it "**django_easy_currencies**" provides a custom tag which prints a combo with all the available currencies and calls `ChangeCurrencyView` as soon the user select a new option.
 To use the tag you just need to: